Your business needs the RIGHT Marketing Strategy. Period.

 - How does the value and uniqueness of intellectual property compare to your competitors?

 - How diversified or undiversified is your product range?

 - Do you have any resource limitations including financial and human resources?

 - How likely your customers would leave you and go to your competitors?

 As one of the richest people on the planet and best investors of all time puts it.
 “Someone’s sitting in the shade today because someone planted a tree a long time ago.”
 Warren Buffett

 Opportunities are about your vision and where your business is headed.
 How do you see your industry and the world in 2 years, 5 years and 10 years?
 What forces are shaping your sector and your audience behaviour, perceptions, wants and needs?

 Opportunities are everywhere.
 It’s a question of which ones you want to capitalise on, how you can execute plans that leverage them and what ROI can your business expect from them.

 Leveraging opportunities are not just on a product strategic level.
 They are most certainly on a marketing level.
-For example, what marketing channels that are growing and will present great opportunities for your business to utilise?
-5 years ago, Instagram Influencer Marketing was a great opportunity for many businesses including Gym Shark which built a big part of it’s marketing strategy on it.
+For example, what marketing channels are growing and will present great opportunities for your business to utilise?
+5 years ago, Instagram Influencer Marketing was a great opportunity for many businesses including Gym Shark which built a big part of its marketing strategy on it.
 Leveraging opportunities is about spotting trends ahead of most of your competitors.
 It’s about ‘first mover advantage’.

 Here are some questions that will help you understand your opportunities.